Xinling-Guo/SMAL-DR/README.md

 # SMAL-DR: Structural fold mining-and deep learning-guided domain recombination

-This repository contains the code for a comprehensive pipeline designed to process protein domain data using various tasks.
-The pipeline integrates sequence analysis, domain boundary detection, and deep learning models (MLP and Transformer) for protein data training, and inference.
+SMAL-DR is an integrated pipeline designed to collect candidate domains related to a target protein from large-scale domain resources, refine their structural boundaries, and predict the potential activity of recombined variants using RecombRank, a pairwise ranking model for few-shot learning.
+The workflow includes database mining and preparation (Task 1), DALI-based domain boundary refinement (Task 2), and ESM-2 embedding–based RecombRank training and inference (Tasks 3–6).

+Terminology

+FSE: Full-Sequence Embedding — averaged ESM-2 embeddings of the full protein sequence (typically 1280 dimensions).

+CSE: Catalytic-Site Embedding — ESM-2 embeddings extracted from aligned catalytic site positions.

+RecombRank: Pairwise ranking model predicting the relative activity of domain recombination variants (implemented in code as PairNet_*).

 ## Pipeline Overview